kestra-io/docs/docs/administrator-guide/configuration/elasticsearch/README.md

     type: elasticsearch
 ```

-Here is another example with a secure ElasticSearch cluster with basic auth
+Here is another example with a secure ElasticSearch cluster with basic authentication.

 ```yaml
 kestra: